curiouswala/tangiblepy/README.md

 * Web UI plugin using flask
 * Add support for live-coding
 * Add support for rustpad.io
+* Device Auto-Discovery
+* Support arrow keys in the shell

 # Made by
 * [Hasan](https://curiouswala.com/)